xso4/vndb-mirror/data/api-kana.md

     `["released", "=", "2022"]` only matches items for which the release date is exactly `"2022"`, not any other date in that year.

+*TODO: Something about languages, platforms and other enumeration types.*

 # Simple Requests